-respectively.
-Note that as the amplitude of the cat state $\gamma\rightarrow 0$, the odd~(even) cat state approaches $|1\rangle$~($|0\rangle$), thereby recovering single-photon inputs.
+Without loss of generality, we take $\gamma>0$ to be real, since its phase can be absorbed into input phase shifters and hence into the passive interferometer.
+Note that as the amplitude of the cat state $\gamma\rightarrow 0$, the odd~(even) cat state approaches $|1\rangle$~($|0\rangle$), thereby the odd-cat input recovers a single-photon input.
 Moreover, cat state sampling is also known to be hard to classically simulate~\cite{rohde2013sampling}.
-The circuit has the same structure as before, except that the input of the first $N$ mode is an odd cat state.
-The photon loss can be gathered in front of the circuit as in Fig.~\ref{fig1:loss}, and the cat state input goes through the total photon loss channel and transforms to the following state,
+While we focus on odd cat-state input, an analogous analysis can be applied to even cat-state input and shows a similar result.
+The interferometer and measurement are the same as in the single-photon case.
+Uniform photon loss can be commuted to the input of the circuit as in Fig.~\ref{fig1:setup_figure}(a)--(b), and the cat state input goes through the total photon loss channel and transforms to the following state,

 where the noisy cat state becomes